Azure/autorest.csharp/docs/mgmt/readme.md

 ### List exception

-If the generator finds a case that a collection class does not have a `GetAll` method, the following error message will be thrown:
+If the generator finds a case that a collection class does not have a `GetAll` method, the following error message is thrown:
 ```
 fatal   | The ResourceCollection AvailabilitySetCollection (RequestPath: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{availabilitySetName}) does not have a GetAll method
 ```